liuchengxu/vista.vim/README.md

 ## Usage

-:warning: The following instructions are not complete, **please see the help via `:help vista` for more detailed usage**.

 ### Show the nearest method/function in the statusline

 You can do the following to show the nearest method/function in your statusline: